SayemAhmedSayem/ANTI-SOFT-DOME/README.md

 # PRO-CRUSH-DOM
-PRO-CRUSH-DOM is a online protection DOM.
+PRO-CRUSH-DOM is an online protection DOM.